OfficeDev/outlook-dev-docs/docs/add-ins/privacy-and-security.md

 - End user's messages that are protected by Outlook's Information Rights Management (IRM) do not interact with Outlook add-ins.

-- Before installing an add-in from the Office Store, end users can see the access and actions that the add-in can make on their data and must explicitly confirm to proceed.
+- Before installing an add-in from AppSource, end users can see the access and actions that the add-in can make on their data and must explicitly confirm to proceed.
 No Outlook add-in is automatically pushed onto a client computer without manual validation by the user or administrator.

 - Granting the **restricted** permission allows the Outlook add-in to have limited access on only the current item.
 Granting the **read item** permission allows the Outlook add-in to access personal identifiable information, such as sender and recipient names and email addresses, on only the current item,.